Home

 Air Integrated Dive Computer or Not?

-Air integrated dive computers are becoming more commonplace.
-An air integrated computer measures the tank pressure (in addition to all the other information mentioned here) and then calculates how much more time you have left at the current rate of air consumpetion. air integrated dive computer
+An air integrated computer measures the tank pressure (in addition to all the other information shown on the computers face) and then calculates how much more time you have left at the current rate of air consumpetion.

 So if you are chasing that beautiful fish and you are running out of time, you might want to slow down and extend your dive.
 The air integrated dive computer will tell you how much time you can spend at any exertion level.

-An air integrated scuba dive computer replaces the need for a submersible pressure gauge (SPG).
-One downside of an air integrated dive computer is that if it fails, you lose information on how much air you have left in your tank.
-Dive over.
+However, one downside of this style is that if it fails, you lose information on how much air you have left in your tank.

 Hoseless Dive Computer or Not?